serverlessworkflow/specification/specification.md

 [Event states](#Event-State) wait for arrival of defined CloudEvents, and when consumed perform a number of defined actions.
 CloudEvents can contain data which is needed to make further orchestration decisions.
-Data from consumed CloudEvents is merged with the data input of the Event state, so it can be used inside defined actions or be passed as data output to transition states.
+Data from consumed CloudEvents can be merged with the data of the Event state, so it can be used inside defined actions or be passed as data output to transition states.

 <p align="center">
 <img src="media/spec/eventdatamerged.png" height="350px" alt="Event data merged with state data input"/>
 </p>

-Similarly for Callback states, the callback event data is merged with the data input of the Callback state.
+Similarly for Callback states, the callback event data is merged with the data of the Callback state.

+Merging of this data case be controlled via [data filters](#State-Information-Filtering).

 #### Action Data

 [Event](#Event-State), [Callback](#Callback-State), and [Operation](#Operation-State) states can execute [actions](#Action-Definition).
 Actions can invoke different services (functions).
 Functions can return results that may be needed to make further orchestration decisions.
-Function results are merged with the state data.
+Function results can be  merged with the state data.

 <p align="center">
 <img src="media/spec/actionsdatamerged.png" height="350px" alt="Actions data merged with state data"/>
 </p>

+Merging of this data case be controlled via [data filters](#State-Information-Filtering).

 #### Information Passing Between States

-States in a serverless workflow can receive data (data input) as well as produce a data result (data output).
+States in a workflow can receive data (data input) as well as produce a data result (data output).
 The states data input is typically the previous states data output.
 When a state completes its tasks, its data output is passed to the data input of the state it transitions to.